 Lower back pain is frequently due to muscle or tendon strains from lifting, twisting, sports injuries, or overuse.
 Poor posture can play a part, too.
 One of the most common reasons for developing chronic lower back pain is the way your body changes as part of the aging process.

-Conditions the Town Center Orthopaedic Associates team sees most frequently include:
+Conditions the Town Center Orthopaedics team sees most frequently include:

 Degenerative disc disease is a condition in which the shock-absorbing discs between your vertebrae slowly dry out, becoming thinner and more rigid.
 That might cause few if any symptoms at first but can lead to herniated discs and spinal stenosis (narrowing of the spinal column), which, in turn, causes painful radiculopathy (pinched nerves).